mantlenetworkio/mantle-tutorial/mantle-hardhat-starter-kit/README.md

    yarn
    ```

-3. Duplicate .env.example as .env.
+3. Duplicate `.env.example` as `.env`.

    ```sh
    cp .env.example .env
    ```

-4. Edit the .env file to set the deployment parameters:
+4. Edit the `.env` file to set the deployment parameters:

-   - `PRIVATE_KEY`: the hex private key for an account that has enough MNT for the deployment.
+   - `PRIVATE_KEY`: the hex private key for an account that has enough $MNT for the deployment.
-   - `ETHERSCAN_API_KEY`: Etherscan api key, you may retrieve from [here](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics).
+   - `ETHERSCAN_API_KEY`: Etherscan API key, you may retrieve from [here](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics).

 ## How It Works?